 Make This Process Routine

 With a solid plan in place for where your brand is going and who’s going to represent it, now is the time to solidify a routine.
 Not only will a routine help with creating content, maintaining visibility, and expanding your network, but it will also increase revenues.
 Brands that are consistently presented see an average increased revenue of 23 percent.
+Working with an online editorial calendar tool will allow you to keep things organized and put together despite the chaos of the day-to-day.

 One of the simplest ways to keep up your marketing plans is by creating a marketing calendar and schedule.
 Starting from your outbound sales leads, create a schedule that enables you to make more lists, have time for feedback/case studies, and cycle through your leads for influencers.
 While this will partly feel like an organic part of your business, it’s also something you should have a schedule with deadlines to uphold.
 Through time, this process will generate revenue while you sleep!
 Isn’t that everyone’s dream?